Elijas/ckr-lite-robot/README.md

-Source code for a small autonomous robot called "ckr lite" (pronounced: "seeker light").
+Source code for a small autonomous robot called